Nintendo Switch 2: Third-party support

 A survey conducted at the 2024 Game Developers Conference in January 2024 inquired 3,000 independent and AAA developers on game creation and which platforms they were engaging, of which 250 individuals identified themselves as already producing games slated for Switch 2, and a further 32% of those surveyed expressed interest in developing for the console.
 In May 2024, Nintendo announced their intentions to acquire Miami-based developer Shiver Entertainment from its prior parent company Embracer Group, with the company detailing in a statement that the merger enabled them to procure specialized in-house resources for the development and porting of software, while allowing the studio to continue commitments to Switch and other platforms.
 Bloomberg News later reported that the acquisition was for bolstering Nintendo's efforts in securing games from third-party developers on Switch 2, with Shiver assisting external developers in the optimization of such games from competing platforms.
 In September 2024, developer Pathea Games announced My Time at Evershine, the spiritual successor to My Time at Portia (2019) and My Time at Sandrock (2023).
 In October 2024, Playtonic Games announced their upcoming remaster Yooka-Replaylee would be released on "Nintendo platforms."

 During the Switch 2-focused Nintendo Direct in April 2025, multiple publishers pledged support for the console, including Square Enix, Capcom, Electronic Arts, Take-Two Interactive, CD Projekt Red, Bandai Namco, Sega, Supergiant Games, Warner Bros.
 Games, Activision Blizzard, and IO Interactive.
 An initial lineup of 46 games from publishing partners was confirmed, with 17 slated to coincide with the console's launch in June.
-Notable third-party releases revealed during the stream included Final Fantasy VII Remake Intergrade, Hades II, Borderlands 4, Yakuza 0 Director's Cut, Elden Ring - Tarnished Edition, Cyberpunk 2077 Ultimate Edition, Hitman: World of Assassination, 007 First Light, Split Fiction, Daemon x Machina: Titanic Scion, Street Fighter 6, and Deltarune.
+Notable third-party releases revealed during the stream included Final Fantasy VII Remake Intergrade, Hades II, Borderlands 4, Yakuza 0 Director's Cut, Elden Ring - Tarnished Edition, Cyberpunk 2077 Ultimate Edition, Hitman: World of Assassination, 007 First Light, Split Fiction, Daemon x Machina: Titanic Scion, Street Fighter 6, and Deltarune Chapters 3+4.
 Both EA and Take-Two Interactive also formally committed to bringing their respective sports franchises, EA Sports FC, Madden NFL, WWE 2K, and NBA 2K to the platform.
 Nintendo was also revealed to be collaborating with partner studios on exclusive games for the system, such as Hyrule Warriors: Age of Imprisonment with Koei Tecmo, Kirby Air Riders with Bandai Namco Studios, and The Duskbloods with FromSoftware.
 Nintendo later stated in their November 2025 financial results briefing that the Switch 2 had the largest first-year software lineup from third-party developers of any Nintendo system.